 Orthopaedic Sports Medicine and Shoulder Fellowship

 The McGovern School of Medicine, a part of The University of Texas Health Science Center at Houston Orthopaedic Sports Medicine and Shoulder Fellowship is a one year ACGME accredited post-graduate sports medicine fellowship.
 This is a multidisciplinary fellowship that interacts closely with other medical specialties including athletic training, physical therapy, sports concussion, and basic and clinical science research.
 This year’s class will consist of four fellows whose education will be overseen by 5 full-time faculty and 9 additional faculty.
-Dr. Christopher Harner is the Fellowship Program Director.
+Dr. Steven Flores the Fellowship Program Director.

 This fellowship offers in-depth experience in Orthopaedic Sports Medicine and is intended to provide the fellow with the skills and knowledge to develop into an excellent physician-surgeon.
 There is a high volume of patients, including athletes from all levels of competition that require diagnostic, surgical, and non-surgical treatment.
 The philosophy of the program is to develop and promote Orthopaedic Sports Medicine through patient care, education, and research.